Introduction to Geography at Plashet School

 “Geography is, in the broadest sense, an education for life and for living.
 Learning through geography helps us all to be more socially and environmentally sensitive, informed and responsible citizens and employees.”

-Geography is a popular option choice at GCSE and A Level and is highly valued by employers, with studies into career entry after degree level regularly citing Geography as one of the top 3 most employable degree subjects.
+Geography is a popular option choice at GCSE and is highly valued by sixth form colleges and universities.
+Studies into career entry after degree level regularly cite Geography as one of the top 3 most employable degree subjects.

-At GCSE, the mix of human and physical geography, combined with a focus on graphical, statistical and cartographical skills means that Geography is the perfect bridge between science and maths based subjects and humanities based subjects such as history and sociology.
+The Geography curriculum incorporates both human and physical geography, combined with a focus on graphical, statistical and cartographical skills.
+This means that Geography is the perfect bridge between Science and Maths based subjects and Humanities based subjects such as History and Sociology.
+Geography students also complete a piece of fieldwork every year including coastal, river and urban visits.
+This gives students the opportunity to apply their learning from the classroom and complete their own geographical enquiries.

-Our Key Stage 3 curriculum aims to give students a strong base with which to continually develop their practice of key cartographical, statistical, numerical, field work and evaluative skills.
+Our Key Stage 3 curriculum aims to give students a strong base with which to continually develop their practice of key skills and deepening of subject knowledge and understanding.
 These are continually practiced and assessed through learning in Key Stage 3, which is currently divided into the following schemes of learning:

 For More Information on the GCSE specification & for examples of GCSE Past Papers, use these links: